-Students who do not meet the exam deadlines must appeal to the graduate committee in order to remain in the Ph.D. program.
+Students who do not meet the exam deadlines for a valid reason (for example, switching concentrations) must appeal to the graduate committee in order to remain in the Ph.D. program.
 The appeal must include a timeline for completion of all remaining exams.
-A letter of support from a faculty member is required for those students who do not meet the eight (or six) semester deadline and is recommended for all appeals.
-Students who exceed the timeline determined through the appeal process are automatically eliminated from the Ph.D. program.
+A letter of support from a faculty member is required for those students who do not meet the six-semester deadline and is recommended for all appeals.
+Students who do not meet the exam deadlines Students who exceed the timeline determined through the appeal process are automatically eliminated from the Ph.D. program.